Examples

 Add the source code

 Now create a file app.js which is the main entry point of your application.
-It uses the Express framework to start a server listening on port 80, defines its endpoints and requires controllers to use the Cumulocity IoT and Slack APIs.
+It uses the Express framework to start a server listening on port 80, defines its endpoints and requires controllers to use the Cumulocity and Slack APIs.

 "use strict";